Pride Guide 101: Glossary of Gender And Sexual Identity Terms

 Aromantic: It refers to a person who is uninterested in romantic relationships with any type of gender.

-Asexual: Asexual refers to a person who is sexually attracted to themselves.
-Such people have relationships with others but prefer sex with them.
+Asexual: Asexual refers to a person who is not sexually attracted to anyone or has a low sexual drive.
+Such people can have relationships with others but prefer not to have sex with them.

 Allosexual: Allosexual refers to the person who practices sexual attraction.

 Androsexual/Androphillic: It refers to a person who experiences romantic or sexual attraction to males or men including those who identify as men regardless of assigned sex.